h-yung/tweet-getter-analyzer/README.md

 # Tweet getter & analyzer
 Retrieve latest tweets of public figures and analyze sentiment.
 Uses [Twitter API v.2](https://developer.twitter.com/en/docs/twitter-api).
 Requests are routed via a server so as to protect tokens/keys/secrets.

-...The sentiment analysis bit is WIP - planning to use TensorFlow.
+...The sentiment analysis bit is WIP - working with a pretrained TensorFlow model.

 **Tech used**: Node, Express, vaguely MVC architecture (but not quite), and node-fetch for http reqs from server (I know, it's not axios!).
 Front end built with React.